AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

 };

 ```
-  - The entrances are also quite simple; the same way  Clusters do, they store position & size but, also, store the direction that they are connecting (This is LATERAL or VERTICAL).
+  - The entrances are also quite simple; the same way  Clusters do, they store position and size, but, also, store the direction that they are connected (This could be LATERAL or VERTICAL).

  ```cpp
 class PathNode